 Warren Village First Step | Celebrating 10 Years

 Warren Village First Step has been funded by Denver’s Road Home since 2007, providing housing for homeless families with incomes between 0-30% Area-Median Incomes.
 Click here for the Warren Village First Step Program Overview.
-This year (2017) marks the 10th Anniversary for Warren Village First Step!
+2017 marked the 10th Anniversary for Warren Village First Step!

 - First Step has a goal to house 28 resident households annually.